Demetri0/gstranslate/README.md

 - Existing solutions is expansive and their free tier includes only up to 1000 translation keys.
 - Google Spreadsheet is comfortable enough to edit with many people in team, with great permission system, which allows to give permission for editors to edit only specified range.
-  This is good place to have a discussion about translations and place comments.
+  This is good place to have a discussion about translations and leave remarks.
   And it is free :p.

 ## How it works
-- You creates a Google Spreadsheets;
+1. You creates a Google Spreadsheets;
-- Configure permissions (spreadsheet must be accessible by direct link);
+2. Configure permissions (spreadsheet must be accessible by direct link);
+3. Writes your translations in google spreadsheet using our format;
-- Creates your translations, you may use so many pages in one spreadsheet as you wish;
+  - You may use so many pages in one spreadsheet as you wish;
-- Configure environment variables for gstranslate;
+4. Configure environment variables for gstranslate;
-- When your translations is ready, you run `npx gstranslate` and it generates you `json` files for each language for which you created column in google spreadsheet.
+5. When your translations is ready, you run `npx gstranslate` and it generates you `json` files for each language for which you created column in google spreadsheet.

 ## Usage
 Recommended way to use **gstranslate** is to add command to your `package.json/scripts`